Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars' goals per game average is 1.1 higher than their season-long average.
+- Dallas has not hit the over in its past 10 contests.

-- The Stars score the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.
+- In their last 10 games, the Stars have scored 1.1 more goals per game than their average on the season.

-- The Stars have allowed the third-fewest goals in league play this season, 215 (2.6 per game).
+- The Stars have given up the third-fewest goals in league play this season, 215 (2.6 per game).

 Kraken Advanced Stats

-- The Kraken and their opponents hit the total on just one occasion over Seattle's most recent 10 games.
+- The Kraken and their opponents hit the over once over Seattle's most recent 10 games.

-- In the past 10 games, the Kraken and their opponents are averaging 1.3 fewer goals per game than their season game average of 9.4 goals.
+- Over their past 10 games, Kraken's game goal totals average 9.4 goals, 1.3 goals lower per game than their season-long game scoring average.

 - The Kraken have the NHL's fourth-best scoring offense (289 total goals, 3.5 per game).